Validation of Tags

 - Bears can only be checked at an official bear check station.

 It is mandatory for the successful bear hunter to remove or allow to be removed a premolar (tooth) from the carcass. is tooth shall be sealed in the envelope attached to the check card and left with the check station operator.

 - Deer must be checked at either a check station, or by using the telephone or Internet checking system.
 All deer killed after the first Saturday in January must be checked by telephone or Internet.

 - Elk must be checked at either a check station, or by using the telephone or Internet checking system.
-All elk killed after the first Saturday in January must be checked by telephone or Internet.
+All elk killed after the rst Saturday in January must be checked by telephone or Internet.

-- Successful hunters, upon checking an elk, must contact the Department at (804) 367- 0044 to schedule the collection of biological samples for disease testing.
-This number is intended only to make arrangements to obtain tissue samples from harvested elk.
+- Successful hunters, upon checking an elk, must contact the Department at (804) 367- 0044 to schedule the collection of biological samples for disease testing. is number is intended only to make arrangements to obtain tissue samples from harvested elk.
 No other game checking or other wildlife issues will be answered using this number.
 For general wildlife questions, call (804) 367- 1000 during normal business hours.

 - Fall turkeys (except those killed in January) must be checked at either a check station, or by using the telephone or Internet checking system.

 - Fall turkeys killed in January must be checked using the telephone or Internet checking system.

 - Spring turkeys must be checked using the telephone or Internet checking systems.

 Check Stations for Bear, Deer, Elk, and Fall Turkeys

 - Bear, deer, elk, and fall turkey check stations can be found online.
 You may also call a Department office during normal business hours for locations.